Stacktrek-Training/stack-trek-community/README.md

 Usage

-✳️ Trek-Community-System:add,edit,read and delete Blog post, add comment on the post and user can able to donate.
+✳️ Trek-Community System: Add,Edit,Read and Delete Blog post,can add comment on the post and user can able to donate.

 ✍️ Contributing